 The ECT will observe or have a discussion with an expert colleague focused on their identified area of development.
-Alongside your ECT, you'll need to select an appropriate expert colleague and arrange the demonstration.
-So that sufficient time is allocated, you may need to liaise with the ECF Lead / induction tutor to ensure that the timetable allows for this to take place.
-Where possible, you should attend the demonstration alongside your ECT.
+It is the role of the ECT and mentor to select an appropriate expert colleague and to arrange the demonstration.
+The ECF Lead / induction tutor should ensure the timetable allows for this to take place as expected.
+Where possible, the mentor should attend the demonstration alongside their ECT.